PPT Narrator Video

 3. Install High-Quality Voices (Recommended)

 PPT Narrator Video uses the voices installed on your Windows system.
-The default voices work, but Windows Neural Voices sound dramatically better Eand they're free.
+The default SAPI 5 voices work, but Windows Neural Voices sound dramatically better — and they're free.

 How to Add Neural Voices